Education

 Requirements

-• Training can begin at the age of 16 (the IV-BG certificate is issued at the age of 18)
+• Training can begin at the age of 16

 • Eight-hour first aid course completed within the past five years